 If you compare costs between GM's plans and third-party plans, you'll find that most third-party options are cheaper for a similar level of coverage.
 With a lower total cost, it's more likely that you'll use the full value of a third-party warranty over the life of the plan.

 Another benefit is that you can get an extended warranty for your GM vehicle after the factory warranty expires and even after the car is ineligible for GM's own protection plans.
-This gives you some more flexibility and time to consider whether or not to get an extended warranty.
+This gives you more flexibility and time to consider whether to get an extended warranty.

 GM Coverage With Endurance